arthur-debert/lual/releases/README.txt

-TODO: remove extras
-TODO: remove package name vear, and rely o template TODO : remove versioni, really on template
-TODO: DOC this
-luarocks release automates the entire process of releasing a LuaRocks rock.
+TODO: remove package name and version fiile luarocks release automates the entire process of releasing a LuaRocks rock.

 It includes git integration and github releases (optional)